ajinkyajagdale21/goodMovies/README.md

 # goodMovies
 Created with CodeSandbox
-this App helps suggests GoodMovies of different genre
+this App suggests GoodMovies of different genre